Costa Rican Carne en Salsa Recipe

 You will often find that traditional Costa Rican nachos use this recipe along with meltable white cheese on top of freshly fried corn tortillas for nachos.
 It’s delish.

-The shredded beef on its own is used for empanadas and also a nice sustancia de carne.
+The shredded beef on its own is used for empanadas and also as a nice sustancia de carne.

 Serving Suggestions